aannestad/eventstudyTools/README.md

 Automatic generation of **event windows**.
 As an example, here is the interesting event of *DIVIDEND PAYMENTS*, indicating the profitable strategy of buying ahead of dividend payouts:

 ![](Screenshots/eventwindow.png)
-The **event windows** can easily be tailored and explored interactively to pursuit any news or events of interest, finding possible market inefficiencies ranging from effects stemming from insider trading to naturally occuring trading oppurtunities.
+The **event windows** can easily be tailored and explored interactively to pursue any news or event of interest, finding possible market inefficiencies ranging from insider trading and information leakage, to naturally occuring oppurtunities in the markets.

 <!---[](Screenshots/eventperiod.png)--->

 ## Highlight 2: Aggregation of event statistics
-It can for example reveal how, on average, each type of event impact stock prices *that* day (by abnormal return (AR)):
+It includes tools for revealing how, on average, each type of event impact stock prices on the current day, in terms of **abnormal return** (AR):

 ![](Screenshots/eventstudy.png)